aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/destination/_index.md

 ---
 title: MailMergeSettings.Destination
 second_title: Aspose.Words for .NET API Reference
 description: Specifies how Microsoft Word will output the results of a mail merge.
-The default value is Default.
+The default value is Default in C#
 type: docs
 weight: 80
 url: /net/aspose.words.settings/mailmergesettings/destination/